Food and Coronavirus: What You Need to Know

 Take food from a source where you trust that the food has been hygienically prepared, such as by following proper cleaning guidelines, social distancing guidelines and ensuring people who are ill are not allowed to handle the food.

-When you order food from outside, discard the packaging material immediately.
+When you order food from outside, opt for contactless delivery if possible.
+Wear a mask when collecting your package from the delivery person.
+Discard the packaging material.
 In case the packaging is reusable, wash it with soap, disinfectant or sanitizer.
 Wash your hands with soap immediately after handling the packaging materials.